altercation/archblocks/README.md

 ## EXAMPLE:

+Boot Arch install media (in the example config I expect an EFI boot, but it's trivial to make this work for non EFI):

     curl -sfL http://git.io/ > install.sh
     sh install.sh

+    # curl -sfL https://raw.github.com/altercation/archblocks/master/install_tau.sh" > install.sh; sh install.sh

+or in short url form:

+    # curl -sfL http://git.io/rQx7Xw > install.sh; sh install.sh

-(this then sources the blocks of code remotely and configures the system based on the specific blocks called and variables set in its configuration)
+(this then sources the blocks of code remotely and configures the system based on the specific blocks called and variables set in in; see below)

 ## WHAT IT ISN'T: